timoheyn22/PodClassAI/README.md

     python backend/main.py
     ```

-2. Access the application in your web browser at `http://0.0.0.0:5020`.
+2. Access the application in your web browser at the adress listed in terminal

-3. Use the provided interface to upload PDF files and create MP3 Podcast.
+3. When you land on the landing page, click on the "Go to Upload Page" button to upload a PDF file.
+4. You will be redirected to the upload page where you can upload a PDF file by clicking on the "Upload File" button.
+5. Once the file is uploaded, choose the language and speed for the podcast and click on the "Create Podcast" button
+6. The application will then create a podcast.
+Once you get the message that the podcast is ready, you can download it by clicking on the "Download Podcast" button.

 ## Project Structure